NoRedInk/ruby-style-guide/README.md

     bar(x)
   end

-  # good - the same as the previous, but no bar redefinition on every foo call
+  # good:  the same as the previous, but no bar redefinition on every foo call
   def bar(y)
     # body omitted
   end